 Appendectomy.
 An appendectomy is the surgical removal of the appendix, a small tube that branches off the large intestine, to treat acute appendicitis.
 Appendicitis is the acute inflammation of this tube due to infection.

 Breast biopsy.
 A biopsy is a diagnostic test involving the removal of tissue or cells for examination under a microscope.
 This procedure is also used to remove abnormal breast tissue.
-A biopsy may be performed using a hollow needle to extract tissue (needle biopsy), or a lump may be partially or completely removed (lumpectomy) for examination and/or treatment.
+A biopsy may be done using a hollow needle to extract tissue (needle biopsy), or a lump may be partially or completely removed (lumpectomy) for examination and/or treatment.

 Carotid endarterectomy.
 Carotid endarterectomy is a surgical procedure to remove blockage from carotid arteries, the arteries located in the neck that supply blood to the brain.
 Left untreated, a blocked carotid artery can lead to a stroke.

 Cataract surgery.
 Cataracts cloud the normally clear lens of the eyes.
 Cataract surgery involves the removal of the cloudy lens, which is replaced with a clear artificial lens implant.
-In some cases, the entire lens is removed.

 Cesarean section (also called a c-section).
 Cesarean section is the surgical delivery of a baby by an incision through the mother's abdomen and uterus.
-This procedure is performed when doctors determine it a safer alternative than a vaginal delivery for the mother, baby, or both.
+This procedure is done when doctors determine it a safer alternative than a vaginal delivery for the mother, baby, or both.

 Cholecystectomy.
 A cholecystectomy is surgery to remove the gallbladder (a pear-shaped sac near the right lobe of the liver that holds bile).
 A gallbladder may need to be removed if the organ is prone to troublesome gallstones, if it is infected, or becomes cancerous.

 Coronary artery bypass.
-Most commonly referred to as simply "bypass surgery," this surgery is often performed in people who have angina (chest pain) and coronary artery disease (where plaque has built up in the arteries).
+Most commonly referred to as simply "bypass surgery," this surgery is often done in people who have angina (chest pain) and coronary artery disease (where plaque has built up in the arteries).
 During the surgery, a bypass is created by grafting a piece of a vein above and below the blocked area of a coronary artery, enabling blood to flow around the obstruction.
 Veins are usually taken from the leg, but arteries from the chest may also be used to create a bypass graft.

 Debridement of wound, burn, or infection.
 Debridement involves the surgical removal of foreign material and/or dead, damaged, or infected tissue from a wound or burn.
 By removing the diseased or dead tissue, healthy tissue is exposed to allow for more effective healing.